Cordtus/ibc-apps/docs/v8-expert-questions.md

 ### Configuration Management
 57. **How do you configure middleware parameters at runtime?** No configuration examples
 58. **What parameters are configurable via governance?** Research mentions governance support
-59. **How do you handle configuration validation?** Parameter validation patterns
+59. **How do you handle configuration validation?** Parameter validation logic
 60. **What are the configuration file formats and locations?** Deployment concerns

 ### Error Handling
 61. **What error types can middleware return?** Error interface contracts
 62. **How do errors propagate through middleware stacks?** Error handling chain
-63. **Are there retry mechanisms built into the framework?** Resilience patterns
+63. **Are there retry mechanisms built into the framework?** Resilience logic
 64. **How do you handle partial failures in middleware chains?** Transaction-like semantics

 ### Observability and Debugging